lucalullo/neuro-tabular/README.md

   may need domain-specific handling.
 - The standard numerical representation does not include learned numerical embeddings.
-- GPU behavior is implemented and conditionally tested, but the 0.1.1 candidate environment had a CPU-only PyTorch build; no CUDA speed or VRAM claim is made.
+- GPU behavior is implemented and conditionally tested, but the 0.1.1 release validation environment had a CPU-only PyTorch build; no CUDA speed or VRAM claim is made.
 - Exact CUDA reproducibility can depend on GPU, driver, CUDA, PyTorch, and kernel selection.